 Any of us with sustainability in our job descriptions can look back with pride or look forward with some trepidation.
 The launch of the new UN Sustainable Development Goals and the climate agreement in Paris remind us all of the critical role of agriculture in global sustainability solutions.
 As CEOs make new commitments to add to those already made, sustainability is very much on every organization’s agenda, and most organizations face an implementation gap.

 Looking back, it’s easy to see progress.
-In 2004, the Sustainable Food Lab was launched by a diverse group of leaders to “shift sustainability from niche to mainstream.”
+In 2004, Sustainable Food Lab was launched by a diverse group of leaders to “shift sustainability from niche to mainstream.”
 Twelve years later we can point to a large and growing proportion of food produced under public sustainability targets, supply chain programs, or certifications.

 Yet, if we measure “mainstreaming sustainability” by impacts on the ground, we’re a long way from success.
 This gap has two dimensions.
 The first is that we don’t have much data.
 What difference have these programs and certifications actually made?
 The second dimension is that many sustainability challenges can’t be solved with supply chain programs or commodity certifications alone.
 What are required are effective partnerships among diverse players in key agricultural regions around the world.
 Water shortages or deforestation, for example, cannot be fully addressed with supply chain programs.
 In fact, these challenges need not just business and NGO engagement, but also governments.